Akame1981/SecureChat/README.md

 gui is the Tkinter chat client.
 It will ask for a PIN to unlock or generate your private key.

 By default it connects to the official public server.
-If you wanna make your own server, refer to the [SecureChat Documentation](docs/setup-server.md)
+If you wanna make your own server, refer to the [Whispr Documentation](docs/setup-server.md)

 ---